Thank you for visiting First Bank.

 Online fraud occurs when someone poses as a legitimate source (like your bank, favorite shopping site or internet service provider) in order to obtain your personal information.
 This information is then used to conduct transactions on existing accounts.
 Methods used by fraudsters to commit online fraud are typically fake emails, pop-up messages and/or web sites.

-First Bank will never ask you to provide, verify or update your personal information by sending an email, or pop-up message.
-If you receive a suspicious email or pop-up message requesting First Bank account information, do not respond and never click on a link in the message.
+First Bank will never ask you to provide, verify or update your personal information by sending an email, a text or using a pop-up message or link.
+If you receive such a message that appears to be from First Bank requesting you to provide or validate personal information, DO NOT RESPOND.

 Another type of fraud can occur when you sell something online.
-Be very suspicious if your buyer issues a check for an amount greater than the cost of the item.
-In this type of fraud, the seller is asked to wire the difference back to the purchaser.
-Frequently, the original check used for the purchase is counterfeit or forged.
+If the buyer of your product or service wishes to write a larger check than the original selling price, be suspicious.
+In this type of fraud, after the buyer issues the larger check, he or she will ask the seller to remit the difference back to the purchaser.
+This is typically in the form of a wire payment.
+Often, the check originally used to make the ‘overpayment’ and purchase of the product or service is fraudulent.
 As a result, the seller is not only out the item sold, but also any money that was returned to the purchaser as an “overpayment.”
-You should be suspicious even if the check is a money order or a government check.
+You should be suspicious even if the check is a money order or a government-issued check.

 Regulation E and Your Online Accounts